caf-expert/caf-expert.github.io/caf-expert-basic.md

-# Cloud Adoption Framework Hackathon Basic
+# Module 1: Cloud Adoption Framework Hackathon Basic

 This CAF Hackathon enables attendees to understand and get familiar on how the __Microsoft Cloud Adoption Framework for Azure (CAF)__ can be applied with their customers.
 This hackathon walks through the Define Strategy and Plan phases of the CAF to support attendees in leading a client engagement that is considering moving their digital assets to Azure.